Web Analytics Made Easy -

 Neurosciences

 - Recent results from the neurosciences demonstrate that pleasure and pain are not two symmetrical poles of a single scale of experience but in fact two different types of experiences altogether, with dramatically different contributions to well-being.
-These differences between pleasure and pain and the general finding that “the bad is stronger than the good” have important implications for our treatment of nonhuman animals.
+These differences between pleasure and pain and the general finding that “the bad is stronger than the good” have important implications for the treatment of nonhuman animals.
 In particular, whereas animal experimentation that causes suffering might be justified if it leads to the prevention of more suffering, it can never by justified merely by leading to increased levels of happiness [Shriver 2014.2].

 - The experiences of pleasure and pain are mediated by different cognitive systems [Shriver 2014.1].
 We have receptors for pain, but none in the same way for pleasure [Szasz 1957].